-- She will rock her pelvis forward, rocking it back and then she finds what’s neutral for her.
+- She rocks her pelvis forward, rocking it back, and then finds what’s neutral for her.

 - She tightens the abdominal area like she is bracing for a punch.

-- She lifts her knees of the floor.
+- She lifts her knees off the floor.
 Now she is in good alignment.

-- Then she can engage her glutes maximus and her lats in order to protect that spine even more.
+- Then she can engage her glutes Maximus and her lats to protect that spine even more.

-Then how long I get people to hold the position?
+How long can I get people to hold the position?

-I usually start off with 5 second holds for 5 repetitions.
-Then I can increase it to 10 seconds hold and 10 repetitions.
+Usually, I begin with five seconds, hold for five repetitions, then I can increase it to ten seconds and ten repetitions.

-If you do have back pain and are looking for a program to help you overcome it, check out Fix My Back Pain:
+If you do have back pain and are looking for a program to help you overcome it, check out Low Back Pain Solved

 Rick Kaselj, MS